biologio/bioontology/README.md

 Bioontology.getConditionClasses(condition, callback) | For a given condition item (found by calling searchConditions() ), lookup its classes (parents, grandparents, ... in the ontology).
 To the callback, send (err, conditionClassesArray).
 Bioontology.searchMeds(q, callback) | Search for medicines matching the provided query - @param q - the query to search.
 Expected to be a string that the user is entering in a text box.
 Optimized for typeahead functionality; @param callback - the callback to which the result array is passed
 Bioontology.getIngredients(med, callback) | Query bioontology to get ingredients for a medicine item found.
 Typically such medicines would have been found by calling Bioontology.searchMeds().
 To the callback, send (err, medicineIngredientsArray)
-Bioontology.getMedClassesForEachGenericCui(ingredientCuis, finalCallback) | For each medicine ingredient, lookup med classes - @param ingredientCuis - array of med ingredients; @param finalCallback - called when complete with arguments (error, medicineCLassesArray)
+Bioontology.getMedClassesForEachIngredient(ingredients, callback) | For each medicine ingredient, lookup med classes - @param ingredients - array of med ingredients; @param callback - called when complete with arguments (error, medicineCLassesArray)
 Bioontology.getItemCui(item) | get the (first) CUI for an item found by searching Bioontology Bioontology.getItemPreferredLabel(item) | get the preferred label for an item Bioontology.getItemAlternateLabels(item) | get alternate labels for an item (if any)